 The minor in architectural studies requires a total of six courses at the 20000-level chosen in consultation with the Director of Undergraduate Studies, all of which must either focus on the built environment or permit the student to devote the assignments or papers to the built environment.
-A minimum of three courses must be in the Department of Art History.
-The additional three courses may be taken in Art History or in other departments or programs.
+A minimum of two courses must be in the Department of Art History.
+The additional four courses may be taken in Art History or in other departments or programs.
 Some of the programs that may offer relevant courses are Geographical Studies, Visual Arts, History, English Language and Literature, Anthropology, and Environmental Studies.
 In one of the courses, students also write one research paper of about 10 to 15 pages on a topic chosen with and guided by the instructor, by individual arrangement at the start of the quarter (see “Research Papers” below).

 Minors are strongly encouraged to take ARTH 20700 Understanding the Built Environment when available.
 Minors may elect to take ARTH 29600 Junior Seminar: Doing Art History, for which they would research and write an essay on a topic of their choice instead of preparing a BA Paper proposal.
 This option is particularly suitable for minors interested in doing graduate work in architectural history.